 [The case against the employer is hereby dismissed because the company] exercised reasonable care to prevent and correct promptly any sexually harassing behavior – including by adopting and giving notice of a policy under which a complaint of sexually harassing behavior could be made to [people in specific positions inside the company] and the [employee] knew of the policy, did not give notice to the people identified in the policy, and unreasonably failed to take advantage of the policy or avoid harm otherwise.

 The rule is incredibly harsh.
-The employee in that case reported the harassment to several supervisors, but just not – according to the court – the right ones.
-In my experience, though, reporting discrimination internally rarely helps the employee regardless of to whom it’s reported.
-I have obtained data in various lawsuits to see just how often internal investigations were decided in the employee’s favor, and the result was as expected.
+The employee in that case reported the harassment to several supervisors, but just not the exact right ones.
+It’s true that reporting discrimination internally rarely helps.
 Employee complaints are rarely upheld.
-Cynical employers claim that’s because most of the complaints are baseless, but I don’t think that explains it.
-The percentage of “findings” by employers in their own favor after an investigation are so frequent that it calls into question the fairness of the employer’s investigative mechanisms.
-You just can’t expect anyone to investigate themselves in a balanced way.
+You just can’t expect any employer to investigate itself in a balanced way.
 Imagine, in a different setting, allowing people accused of crimes to investigate their guilt. (“Not guilty, I declare myself!”).
 We laugh at such an idea, because that system of justice would be outlandish.
 But we’re supposed to believe an employer accused of serious misconduct would act differently.

-That said, if you’re an employee who wants to protect your right to bring a lawsuit, you should always strictly follow the company’s written policies for reporting complaints.
-It might not change anything, but it will prevent your employer from raising a technical argument that could cost you the right to seek relief from a jury.
+But the law is clear.
+If you’re an employee who wants to protect your right to bring a lawsuit, you must strictly follow the written policies for reporting complaints.

 - If you are experiencing discrimination or harassment, read the company’s policies carefully.
 They can appear in the employee handbook, in operational manuals, or posted notices on lunchroom billboards.